Gloriavale Christian Community: Investigation into Gloriavale Christian School

+Abuse in Care inquiry

 On 16 October 2025, Police and Oranga Tamariki revealed they conducted an investigation into the practice of silencing babies and children by covering their mouths and noses.
-During the Abuse in Care inquiry, they heard from ex Gloriavale members that the group's founder, Hopeful Christian, taught parents to cover children's mouths and noses to stop them crying, until the child was struggling to breathe.
+During the Abuse in Care inquiry, they heard from ex-Gloriavale members that the group's founder, Hopeful Christian, taught parents to cover children's mouths and noses to stop them crying, until the child was struggling to breathe.
 As a result of the investigation, two unnamed Gloriavale members were given formal warnings.
-The Police and Oranga Tamariki conducted a meeting at Gloriavale to educate the community on the physical, emotional and legal ramifications of the practice.
+The Police and Oranga Tamariki conducted a meeting at Gloriavale to educate the community on the physical, emotional, and legal ramifications of the practice.

 Workplace exploitation

 Venkata Rayavarapu's exploitation allegations

 In October 2006, the Hindustan Times reported that Indian student Venkata Siva Rayavarapu had fled Gloriavale's West Coast commune after alleging that Gloriavale leaders were attempting to pressure him into marrying a Mexican woman against his wishes.
 Gloriavale had sponsored Rayavarapu to study English and agriculture at its accredited school.
 Rayavarapu alleged that he had been made to work at a dairy farm for six weeks without receiving any wages.
 Gloriavale leader Fervent Stedfast disputed Rayavarapu's account, claiming that he was attempting to marry a New Zealand girl to gain residency and that the community had sponsored him for the sole purpose of training him to help his own Indian community, which had been stated on his visa.
 Stedfast said that Rayavarapu was applying for a work visa to support his family in India.
 Immigration New Zealand subsequently revoked Rayavarapu's temporary permit.